-How to Open (Sign Up for) a Trump Account: Step-by-Step Guide
+How to Open a Trump Account: Step-by-Step Guide

-• E-filing Form 4547 with your tax return is the fastest, safest option
+- E-filing Form 4547 with your tax return is the fastest, safest option for many families

-Whether you searched for how to open, sign up for, set up, or apply for a Trump Account — this is the guide.
+Whether you searched for how to open, open online, sign up for, set up, or apply for a Trump Account — this is the guide.
 Opening a Trump Account for your child takes about 10 minutes if you already have their Social Security number.
-The process starts with IRS Form 4547 and finishes when you choose a financial institution and an eligible index fund.
+The process starts with IRS Form 4547 (or the online portal) and finishes when you activate in the official app.

 Before You Start: What You Need